 Not sure if the course is suitable for you or if you will like the content?
-The course is built on thousands of hours of studying, teaching and researching how to learn Chinese.
-I know it works for the students I have taught over the years, but we’re all different and what if it doesn’t work for you?
+The course is built on thousands of hours of studying, teaching and researching how to learn and teach Chinese.
+I’m confident the course is good, but we’re all different, and what if it doesn’t work for you?

 Don’t worry!
-I have a 30-day money-back guarantee, which means that if you buy the course and then find that you don’t like it, I’ll give you your money back.
-After all, the goal is to help you improve the way you learn Chinese, and if I can’t achieve that goal, I’ll return your money, no questions asked.
+I have a 30-day money-back guarantee, which means that if you enroll in the course and then find that you don’t like it, I’ll give you your money back.
+After all, the goal is to help you improve the way you learn, and if I can’t achieve that goal, I’ll return your money, no questions asked.

 What do I need to make full use of the course?